farshidrezaei/chartio/README.md

 # Chartio , Static chart generator for Laravel

-Chartio, an static chart generator for Laravel.
-Chartio generate chart and get screenshot from it by using **`spatie/browsershot`** .
+Chartio, is a static chart generator for Laravel.
+Chartio generate chart by `highchart.js` and get screenshot from it by using **`spatie/browsershot`** .

 please install and setup  **browsershot** by docs  in [here](https://github.com/spatie/browsershot).

 in progress:
 - [X] cloud chart